 How To Avoid Repeat Back Strain

 The reason is poor local joint control.
 The main reason for this is inadequate or non-existent muscle activation of the deep core stability muscles.
-These muscles are small but are right next to the joint to control excessive slides and glides.
-When they don’t work correctly, the joint can slide too far and strain its supporting ligaments.
+These muscles are small but next to the joint to control excessive slides and glides.
+The joint can slide too far and strain its supporting ligaments when they don’t work correctly.
 Ouch!
 That hurts.

-The good news is You can easily correct poor core stability to prevent back pain.
-Don’t hesitate to contact your physio for more information or to have your core activation accurately assessed.
+The good news is You can quickly correct poor core stability to prevent back pain.
+Don’t hesitate to contact your physio for more information or have your core activation accurately assessed.

 High-risk factors of back pain include:

 - prolonged sitting with poor posture

 - Lower Back Pain